-Recor nmended measure Application Relevant duties Governar Governance and accountability PCU A1 Annual review of risk management activities Services likely to be accessed by children that are a large service.
-Section 12(2), (3) and (9) to (14) Section 20(2) Section 21(2)† and (3)† PCU A2 Individual accountable for the safety duties protecting children and reporting and complaints duties All services likely to be accessed by children.
-Section 12(2), (3) and (9) to (14) Section 20(2) Section 21(2)† and (3)† PCU A3 Written statements of responsibilities Services likely to be accessed by children that are either a large service or multi-risk (children).
-Section 12(2), (3) and (9) to (14) Section 20(2) Section 21(2)† and (3)† PCU A4 Internal monitoring and assurance Services likely to be accessed by children that are both a large service and multi-risk (children).
-Section 12(2), (3) and (9) to (14) Section 20(2) Section 21(2)† and (3)† PCU A5 Tracking evidence of new and increasing harm to children Services likely to be accessed by children that are either a large service or multi-risk (children).
-Section 12(2) and (3) PCU A6 Code of conduct regarding protection of children from harmful content Services likely to be accessed by children that are either a large service or multi-risk (children).
-Section 12(2), (3) and (9) to (14) Section 20(2) Section 21(2)† and (3)† PCU A7 Compliance training Services likely to be accessed by children that are either a large service or multi-risk (children).
-Section 12(2), (3) and (9) to (14) Section 20(2) Section 21(2)† and (3)†
+Recor nmended measure Application Relevant duties Governar ice and accountability Annual review of risk management activities Services likely to be accessed by children that are a large service.
+Section 12(2), (3) and (9) to (14) PCU A1 Section 20(2) Section 21(2) + and (3) + Individual accountable for the safety duties All services likely to be accessed by Section 12(2), (3) and (9) to (14) PCU A2 protecting children children.
+Section 20(2) and reporting and complaints duties Section 21(2) + and (3) + Written statements of responsibilities Services likely to be accessed by children that are either a large service or multi-risk (children).
+Section 12(2), (3) and (9) to (14) PCU A3 Section 20(2) Section 21(2) + and (3) + Internal monitoring and assurance Services likely to be accessed by children that are both a large service and multi-risk (children).
+Section 12(2), (3) and (9) to (14) PCU A4 Section 20(2) Section 21(2) + and (3) + PCU A5 Tracking evidence of new and increasing harm to children Services likely to be accessed by children that are either a large service or multi-risk (children).
+Section 12(2) and (3) Code of conduct Services likely to be accessed by Section 12(2), (3) and (9) to (14) PCU A6 regarding protection of children from children that are either a large service Section 20(2) harmful content or multi-risk (children) .
+Section 21(2) + and (3) + Compliance training Services likely to be accessed by children that are either a large service or multi-risk (children).
+Section 12(2), (3) and (9) to (14) PCU A7 Section 20(2) Section 21(2) + and (3) +

-Recor nmended measure Application Relevant duties Age assur Age assurance PCU B1 Implementing an age assurance process Services likely to be accessed by children that use highly effective age assurance to identify determine which United Kingdom users of the service are child users for the purpose of targeting measures recommended in this Code at such users, their user accounts or their content feeds.
+Recor mmended measure Application Relevant duties Age assu Age assurance PCU B1 Implementing an age assurance process Services likely to be accessed by children that use highly effective age assurance to identify which United Kingdom users of the service are child users for the purpose of targeting measures recommended in this Code at such users, their user accounts or their content feeds.
 Section 12(2), (3), (4) and (6) PCU B2 Use of highly effective age assurance - services where the principal purpose is the hosting or dissemination of primary priority content Services likely to be accessed by children where the principal purpose of the service is the hosting or dissemination of one or more kinds of primary priority content.
 Section 12(3)(a), (4) and (6) PCU B3 Use of highly effective age assurance - services where the principal purpose is the hosting or dissemination of priority content Services likely to be accessed by children where the principal purpose of the service is the hosting or dissemination of one or more kinds of priority content.
-Section 12(2), (3)(b) and (7) PCU B4 Use of highly effective age assurance - services that do not prohibit primary priority content Services likely to be accessed by children where (a) Recommendation PCU B2 does not apply to the service and (b) one or more specific kinds of primary priority content are allowed on the service or all kinds of primary priority content are prohibited on the service, but it is not currently technically feasible to take down all regulated user-generated content the provider determines is in breach of its terms of service.
+Section 12(2), (3)(b) and (7) PCU B4 Use of highly effective age assurance - services that do not prohibit primary priority content Services likely to be accessed by children where (a) Recommendation PCU B2 does not apply to the service and (b) one or more specific kinds of primary priority content are allowed on the service or all kinds of primary priority content are prohibited on the service, but it is not currently technically feasible to take down all regulated user-generated content the provider determines is in breach of its terms of service .
 Section 12(2), (3)(a), (4) and (6)